adembudak/vim-doctor/README.md

 `:h vimrc-intro`:tropical_fish:
 `:options`:tropical_fish:

-On Unix-like operating systems, most of system tools are C programs and some of these programs take arguments written in a file.
-Dotfiles, files with starts with a '.', gives these paramaters and define program behaviour on runtime.
-You can read interesting story of born this trend from [here](https://plus.google.com/101960720994009339267/posts/R58WgWwN9jp).
+On Unix-like operating systems, most of system tools are C programs and some of these programs take their arguments written in a file.
+Dotfiles, files with starts with a '.', gives these paramaters and defines program behaviour on runtime.
+You can read from [here](https://plus.google.com/101960720994009339267/posts/R58WgWwN9jp) interesting story of this trend.
 Dotfiles are specially useful when you set up a new machine, it make you avoid to configure all the things from beginning.
-Keeping dotfiles in a version control system is a good practice, most of users share their dotfiles in public repos.
+Keeping dotfiles in a version control system is a good practice, so you can try new settings, revert back, host them in a Git server (like Github).

  `.bashrc`, `.profile`, `.vimrc` are examples of dotfiles.

 .vimrc file defines setting of Vim at runtime.
 There are a system .vimrc and user .vimrc in *home* directory of every user.
 The one on home directory override system .vimrc.
-If you don't have .vimrc file on your home directory, you can download from [here](https://raw.githubusercontent.com/vim/vim/master/runtime/defaults.vim).
+If you don't have .vimrc file on your home directory, you can download from [here](https://raw.githubusercontent.com/vim/vim/master/runtime/defaults.vim) and save it either:
+`~/.vimrc` or `~/.vim/vimrc`.

 #### mapping

 `:h mapping`:tropical_fish:
-we can create shortcuts using mapping.
+we are shortcuts in Vim terminology.

 General formula: